rocket-icon

 Here is a blueprint for you to get started with implementing your PDP.

 The next step is to identify the employees who are interested in growing their careers and taking up leadership roles.
 When you feel they're ready, invest in leadership programs that will further boost their potential.
-The bonus point here is when the employees realize you are invested in their personal development, they'll be more committed to helping your company succeed.
+The bonus point here is when the employees realise you are invested in their personal development, they'll be more committed to helping your company succeed.

-When you have identified the areas of development along with the employees who show the promise of growing within the company, the next step will be to align the organizational goals with individual goals.
+When you have identified the areas of development along with the employees who show the promise of growing within the company, the next step will be to align the organisational goals with individual goals.
 Discussions with your employees regarding their job satisfaction and career growth plans will help you align the goals successfully.

 A PDP shouldn't just focus on the current growth opportunities but should also consider how it will grow over the next five or ten years.
 A few questions you need to keep in mind here are: